FelixOnline/v2/content/articles/2010-11-18-stingy-travelling-git.md

 subtitle: >
   What really is budget travelling?
 Dylan Lowe discovers more to it than counting pennies and baked-bean meals
 date: "2010-11-18 20:47:32 +0000"

 # Attributes from Felix Online V1
 id: "393"
 old_path: /travel/393/stingy-travelling-git-
 aliases:
  - /travel/393/stingy-travelling-git-
+imported: true
+comments:
+ - Democratic US Rep Jackie Speier a member of the House Armed Services Committee said she was encouraged by policy changes at Lackland Air Force Base following a tour and meetings with commanders but remained concerned with whether the changes will stick She said the goal is to reverse a culture of intimidation that left some trainees afraid to speak up Nike Free

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - yll08

+# Homepage control params
 headline: true
 featured: true